Steve Aoki: 2010–2012: International breakthrough

+There was overcrowding during Aoki's set in the Halloween electronic music festival Thriller Music Park at Madrid Arena, Madrid, Spain.
+As an extension, there was a stampede, which resulted in three young women crushing to death (two died weeks later), and a further 29 people were injured.
+Aoki released message showing his devastation and that had he known what was happening, he would have stopped the show.
+He canceled his next show in Bilbao, Spain, out of respect for those who died as a result of the tragedy.

-On December 11, 2012, Aoki released his first EP, It's the End of the World As We Know It, which includes three songs.
+On December 11, 2012, Aoki released his first extended play, It's the End of the World As We Know It, which includes three songs.
 Aoki was nominated for Grammy Award for Best Dance/Electronica Album for Wonderland at the 2013 55th Annual Grammy Awards.

-2013: "A Light That Never Comes"
+2013: Various singles and features

 On October 11, 2013, Aoki collaborated with Linkin Park on the song "A Light That Never Comes" that was included on the remix album, Recharged, 18 days later.
 Several remixes of the song were added on the January 2014 digital download EP A Light That Never Comes (Remixes).
-"A Light That Never Comes" was used in films such as Expendables 3.
+"A Light That Never Comes" was used in films such as The Expendables 3.
 Aoki finished in 6th place in the 2013 America's Best DJ competition-a vote and promotion to find out the country's most popular DJ conducted by DJ Times magazine and Pioneer DJ.

-From 2011 to 2014, he had a number of other tracks included in television shows, commercials, and film.
+From 2011 to 2014, he had several other tracks included in television shows, commercials, and films.
 This included "I'm In the House", used in the music festival documentary Electric Daisy Carnival in 2011, which in 2014 was used in a trailer for the comedy Think Like A Man Too as well.
 In 2012, his track "Beat Down", featuring Australian rapper Iggy Azalea, was used in a promo for the reality show Bad Girls All-Star Battle.
-From 2013 to 2014 his track "Boneless" was used in a number of commercials, with companies including Scion, Budweiser, and Sol Republic.
+From 2013 to 2014 his track "Boneless" was used in many commercials, with companies including Scion, Budweiser, and Sol Republic.
 His track "Get Me Outta Here" was used in a Scion commercial in 2014 as well, while "Free the Madness" was used in a 2014 Bud Light commercial.
 His track "Flight" in 2014 was used in a commercial for Sol Republic.
 Aoki's song "Back to Earth", featuring Fall Out Boy, was used in the 2014 film Step Up: All In, while his collaborative single "Freak" with Diplo and Deorro, featuring Steve Bays, was used in the 2014 film 22 Jump Street.